Fariba-Kamani/rockScissorsPaperLizardSpock/TESTING.md

 #### W3C Validator

-  - HTML: No errors were returned for index.html, find-match.html, gallery.html, and submit.html when passing through the official [W3C validator](https://validator.w3.org/).
+  - HTML: No errors were returned for index.html and 404.html when passing through the official [W3C validator](https://validator.w3.org/).

   - CSS: No errors were found for style.css when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/).

 #### JavaScript Validator

+[JSHint](https://jshint.com/) was used to validate the JavaScript code.
+No errors were found for script.js when passed through JSHint.

 #### Lighthouse